Case Studies

 The company reached stable operations by mid-2025 and today employs more than 20 staff.
 It supplies heat-exchange components for spray-drying systems to major international customers across Europe, the United States, Australia, New Zealand, and Southeast Asia.

-Once fully established, operational leadership was handed over to a new managing director.
+Once fully established, operational leadership was handed over to a new managing director after 2.5 years.

 Value for Swiss Clients